- 1. What Is Kanban? The Ultimate Guide to Kanban Methodology

 How is Kanban methodology different from Scrum?

 Scrum is another extremely popular Agile project framework.
-As both Kanban and Scrum are based on the Agile project methodology, they have similar principles and ideals.
-Both frameworks encourage collaboration, process improvement, and breaking projects down into phases.
-However, there are essential differences.
+As both Kanban and Scrum are based on the Agile project management methodology, they have similar principles and ideals.
+Scrum and Kanban encourage:

 The primary benefits of the Kanban methodology are:

-- Increased efficiency.
-While Kanban doesn’t have a set schedule, a key metric is often the average time it takes for a task to complete the workflow.
-This emphasis on how quickly or slowly tasks move through phases can help increase efficiency and speed up output.
+- Increased efficiency: While Kanban doesn’t have a set schedule, a key metric is often the average time it takes for a task to complete the workflow.
+This emphasis on how quickly or slowly tasks move through phases can help your team increase efficiency and speed up output.

-- Better quality.
-By limiting the number of tasks your team can work on at once, you help improve their focus and the quality of their work.
+- Better quality: By limiting the number of tasks your team can work on at once, the Kanban method helps you improve their focus and the quality of their work.

-- Faster adoption.
-Kanban encourages starting with your current processes and roles and making small changes.
-This approach helps teams embrace the change more easily.
+- Faster adoption: Kanban encourages starting with your current processes and roles and making small changes.
+This approach helps Agile teams embrace the change more easily.

-Continuous delivery.
-As with other Agile frameworks, Kanban emphasizes delivering workable solutions on a regular basis.
+- Continuous delivery: As with other Agile principles, Kanban emphasizes delivering workable solutions on a regular basis.
 This approach shortens delivery times and helps improve customer relationships.

 What types of projects is Kanban best for?